bsnes-emu/bsnes/readme.txt

 DSP-4
 Coprocessor used only by Top Gear 3000

-ST010 / ST011 / ST018
+ST011
-SETA coprocessors used by very few games
+SETA DSP used only by Quick-move Shogi Match with Nidan Rank-holder Morita

+ST018
+SETA RISC CPU used only by Quick-move Shogi Match with Nidan Rank-holder Morita 2

 BS-X (Broadcast Satellite)
 Add-on unit sold only in Japan that played specially-made games that were